CUAir/Autopilot/docs/groundstation.rst

   * If you can't find anything, open mission planner and it should show the appropriate path in the upper right
   * If using MAVProxy through wired micro-USB rather than wireless, baudrate should be 115200

-| To edit the front-end:
-| Make changes to files you want.
-Don't touch css (use sass folder instead), fonts, or bundle.js (gets overwritten by gulp)
-| ``gulp``
-|
-| To use:
-| Once MAVProxy is running, go to http://localhost:8001/static/gcs2/index.html

 How the front-end works
 ------------------------

+Use
+^^^

+To use:

+  Once MAVProxy is running, go to http://localhost:8001/static/gcs2/index.html

+  The judge's view can be found at http://localhost:8001/static/judges/index.html

 React
 ^^^^^^